rsksmart/RSKIPs/IPs/RSKIP85.md

 REMASC currently stores a lot of redundant data which can be retrieved from the headers of the ancestor blocks.
 Also all the uncles are stored in a single cell which is only partially updated during block processing, causing high CPU and disk consumption.
 The first one when encoding and decoding rlp data, and the second one it’s because REMASC reserializes this kind of cells multiple times.
 The main goal for this improvement is to reduce the storage used by REMASC without any harm to cpu usage.
 At the same time, this proposition opens the door to some more improvements.
 For example, current lookup of blocks to process is linear and it can be improved to O(1) in average case and O(log n) in the worst case.

-The value of 21000 gas for the minimum payable gas was added to make payments meaningful for the state of the blockchain at any time.
+The value of 200000 gas for the minimum payable gas was added to make payments meaningful for the state of the blockchain at any time.
 Payments update storage values and consume processing time, so it was considered that a minimum value was required.

-Some alternatives were considered, the first option was storing only the specific data about the uncles and the coinbase.
-This was interesting since the node would only need space on memory for this specific fields instead of the whole block.
-This alternative wasn’t picked since the information stored on the blockstore and the blockcache inside could be used for other purposes.
-Extending the current blockcache would enable to resolve other features in the node in a more efficient way by making available more data about blocks on memory.
+The same applies to payments made to federators.

 # Backwards Compatibility